yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

             - Income / Expense categories:   Not affected by this option - refer separate 'I/E Date Range' section
             - Include Reminders:             Not affected by this option - refer separate 'Include Reminders' section
             - Security accounts when the 'Securities: Cost Basis' options are selected:
-                - refer separate 'Securities: Return Cost Basis / Unrealised Gains / Capital Gains options' section...
+                - refer separate 'Securities: Cost Basis / Unrealised Gains / Capital Gains options' section...

         - WARNING: tax dates when using 'asof' cannot be derived.
 The 'normal' txn date will be applied.
                    .. this exclusion also applies to all cost basis option(s)...